kitschpatrol/yanki/readme.md

 Possible features on the horizon:

+- [ ] Sync and store Anki's review statistics to the Markdown file's frontmatter.

 - [ ] Including some built-in CSS stylesheet options might be nice, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.

 - [ ] Support for Mermaid diagrams.
 (Unlikely since rendering to an SVG seems to require a browser.
 See [rehype-mermaid](https://github.com/remcohaszing/rehype-mermaid) and [remark-mermaidjs](https://github.com/remcohaszing/remark-mermaidjs).)